luisneves10/push_swap/README.md

 ## 🚀 Features

-- Efficiently sorts numbers using a limited set of operations.
+- Sorts numbers using a limited set of operations.
 - Focuses on optimizing the number of moves required for sorting.
-- Implements and demonstrates various sorting algorithms.

 ## 🛠️ Technologies Used